 But it was a great opportunity to visit a city and a country that I may not have had the chance to visit otherwise.
 And I am so glad I got that opportunity.

-What you need to know about Brussels
+What to know before you go to Brussels

 Language: Most speak French, though they also speak Flemish